SigNoz/signoz.io/docs/userguide/metrics.md

 This page provides an overview of your applications’ health and performance.
 It shows the list of your applications formatted as a table and, for each application, SigNoz displays the RED metrics mentioned above.

 This page shows all the instrumented applications sending the data to SigNoz.
-This includes web servers, message brokers/queuing systems, web/mobile clients, corn jobs, and more.
+This includes web servers, message brokers/queuing systems, web/mobile clients, cron jobs, and more.

 What services are shown?
 And how are the RED metrics calculated?